 About 8 years+, dogs may begin to experience arthritis

-Senior dogs may lose hearing, eyesight, hip dysplasia, etc. become jumpy
+Senior dogs may lose hearing, eyesight, hip dysplasia, etc. become jumpy and sensitive

-Traumatic experience (thunder, something scary occurs, etc.)
+Traumatic experience (thunder, something scary occurred, etc.)

 If your dog is not feeling well, is unhappy, or is scared, he/she may growl.
 It is important to never punish your dog for growling.
 It is your dog’s way of communicating his or her discomfort or stress.
 It is a warning that prevents a bite.
 Give your dog "space" and think about how you feel when you are not well. https://www.whole-dog-journal.com/behavior/understand-why-your-dog-growls/).